jsmolka/hull/readme.md

 h = concave_hull(dataset, k)
 ```
 The function takes two arguments.
 The first one is a dataset containing points in tuple form (x, y).
 The second one defines the number of nearest neighbours the algorithm is using interally.
-If there are some point outside the hull, the algorithm will call itself again with a higher k until all point are in the concave hull.
+If there are some points outside the hull, the algorithm will call itself again with a higher k until all points are inside the concave hull.

 Here are some examples:
 ![10_points.png](https://raw.githubusercontent.com/jsmolka/hull/master/pictures/10_points.png)